ALEC Gets it Backwards in Rich States, Poor States

 We conclude that the actual purpose of Rich States, Poor States is to sell the ALEC-Laffer package of policies — fiscal austerity, taxing lower income people more than the wealthy and wage suppression — in the sheep’s clothing of economic growth.
 In actuality, the book provides a recipe for economic inequality and declining incomes for most citizens and for depriving state and local governments of the revenue needed to maintain public infrastructure and education systems that are the underpinnings of long-term economic growth.

 1. Average ALEC ranking of the 20 states that performed best on four measures of income — per capita income, median family income, median annual wage, and poverty rate — vs. average ALEC ranking of the 20 poorest states.
-An ALEC ranking of 1 is best.
-ALEC ranking is the average of the state’s rank in the first through tenth editions of the Economic Outlook Ranking; rich and poor states are defined on the basis of their average ranking on the four income variables from 2007 through 2014 or 2015.
-The 20 highest income states had an average rank of 32.4 by ALEC, while the 20 lowest income states had an average ALEC rank of 19.4 (the lower the rank the better according to ALEC).
+ALEC ranking is the average of the state’s rank in the 2011 through 2021 editions of the Economic Outlook Ranking.
+Rich and poor states are defined on the basis of their average ranking on the four income variables from 2011 through 2019 or 2020.
+The 20 highest income states had an average rank of 33 by ALEC, while the 20 lowest income states had an average ALEC rank of 19 (where number 1 is “best” and 50 is “worst” according to ALEC).